 Information for Students

 Your departmental program student services staff and advisor can provide invaluable advice and encouragement.
-Link to specific SoE departmental staff to find out more about declaring a major or minor, to choose an advisor, to find research opportunities, and to apply to graduate-level programs.
-Click here for a list of SoE departments and major programs.
+Contact School of Engineering departmental student services staff to find out more about declaring a major or minor, choosing an advisor, finding research opportunities, or applying to graduate programs.

 Handbook for Undergraduate Engineering Programs